clingen-data-model/clinvar-ignest-reports/docs/Variant Tracker Project Reference.md

 # Deploying Changes to the Functions and Updating Existing Reports
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Changes to these functions, or the creation of new functions, that are meant to be applied to all Variant Tracker Reports must be done in the master file, [Variation Tracker Project Google Apps Script](https://script.google.com/home/projects/1bIhg7fWREGLvxvuhn_oNXexZnd6vRRkuzA7TgL--67JS0QW5rP6WKwr9/edit).
-Once all updates are complete, the Google Script must be deployed as a new version of the Variation Tracker Project Google Apps Script.
-This is done by selecting the blue “Deploy” button in the top right corner of the interface and selecting “New deployment” from the dropdown menu.
-Select the deployment type as “Library” and add a description to the deployment that includes a version number to ensure the most up-to-date Google Script can be easily selected.
-Once this is done, select “Deploy” in the bottom right hand corner of the popup window you are working in.
+Changes to these functions that are meant to be applied to all Variant Tracker Reports must be done in the master file, [Variation Tracker Project Google Apps Script](https://script.google.com/home/projects/1bIhg7fWREGLvxvuhn_oNXexZnd6vRRkuzA7TgL--67JS0QW5rP6WKwr9/edit).

+1. Once all updates are complete, deploy the Google Script as a new version of the Variation Tracker Project Google Apps Script.
+ * Select the blue “Deploy” button in the top right corner of the interface.
+ * Select “New deployment” from the dropdown menu.
+ * Select the deployment type as “Library” and add a description to the deployment that includes a version number to ensure the most up-to-date Google Script can be easily selected.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now each Variant Tracker Report must be individually updated as they are each running on the outdated deployment of the Variation Tracker Project Google Apps Script.
-To do this, systematically work through each report by selecting “Extensions” followed by “Apps Script” in each report’s Google Sheets toolbar.
-This will open a new window containing functions that locally execute the functions from the master file.
-From here, select the library titled, “VariationTrackerProject”.
-This will open a popup window with the option to select a version of the VariationTrackerProject library.
-Select the most recent version (highest number) and select “Save”.
+ * Select “Deploy” in the bottom right hand corner of the popup window you are working in.

+2. Separately update each Variant Tracker Report (they are currently running on the outdated deployment of the Variation Tracker Project Google Apps Script).
+ * Work through each report by selecting “Extensions” followed by “Apps Script” in each report’s Google Sheets toolbar.
+ * The new window that opens will contain wrapper functions that locally execute the functions from the master file.
+ * On the left-hand sidebar, select the library titled, “VariationTrackerProject”.
+ * In the popup window, select the most recent version (highest number) of the VariationTrackerProject library.
+ * Select “Save”.

 Once this step is completed for every variant tracker report, all of the sheets will be properly updated.